 In thinking about jumps and rollers I assume the safe bet is to make them smooth (not too jerky/bumpy) for bigger bikes as they have the biggest wheel base.
-For extra large 29ers this is somewhere near 46 inches…which led me to produce the following thought experiment (a better method is described below these circles under the “roller” heading):
+For extra large 29ers this is somewhere near a 46 inch wheelbase…which led me to produce the following thought experiment (a better method is described below these circles under the “roller” heading):